 How athletic is your family?

 Are you an active family that plays sports, or do you enjoy lazy Saturdays on the couch?
 A more athletic family will have the stamina to take on a longer ski trip.
-A less active family might be tired after three days.
+A less active family might be tired after three to four days.
 You do not have to ski daily, so a longer trip can also work for a family who likes to take a break and have some winter fun off of the mountain.
 Parents may enjoy a massage or attend a yoga class.
-On longer ski trips, our Frog Family likes to have a day off of the slopes to enjoy other activities.
+On longer ski trips, our frog family likes to have a day off of the slopes to enjoy other activities.
 We enjoy shopping, dining, snow play and other less strenuous activities.

 Where are you visiting?